ms/buildtogether.tech/rules-joining/index.md

     trying to paint a bigger picture.

 8. Get to know people.
-:   There is a softball team here in Toronto that practices every Thursday from
+:   There is a softball team here in Toronto that practices every Thursday but
-    May to October, but hasn't played an actual game in twenty years.
-As with many groups, their ostensible reason for existing is really just an excuse for people who like each other to hang out.
+    hasn't played an actual game in twenty years.
+As with many groups, their ostensible reason for existing is just an excuse for people who like each other to hang out.
 A lot of software projects are like that, in industry as well as open source: participants get satisfaction from working with one another as well as from what they produce.
 While your job won't ever love you back <cite>Jaffe2021</cite>, the relationships you make with the people you work beside may be as rewarding as the software you build.

 9. Remember that most relationships don't end in marriage.
 :   It's OK to do a little work on an open source project and then decide it's